 ** For the sourdough times and temps, the most common recipes used Dutch ovens.
 They also call for preheating the dutch oven.
 And again, also call for baking with the lid on for 20-30 minutes then removing the lid for the remainder of the bake.
 Most recipes suggest preheating your dutch oven at 500°F (260°C) and then reducing heat to 450°F (230°C) degrees for the bake.
 Some even call for starting the bake at 500°F (260°C), then reducing to 450°F (230°C) after removing the lid.

 *** Bagels are boiled before baking, we did not include those times and temps on the list.
-We saw in most recipes, that bagels were placed in water that had been reduced from a boil to medium/high heat and boiled for 1 minute on each side.
+We saw in most recipes, that bagels were placed in water that had been reduced from a boil to medium/high heat and boiled for 30 seconds to 1 minute on each side.